 September 12, 1866 – First Texas Oil Well finds Oil at 106 Feet Deep

-The Texas petroleum industry was born when Lyne Taliaferro Barret and his Melrose Petroleum Oil Company drilled a well that produced small amounts of oil a few miles east of Nacogdoches.
+The Texas petroleum industry began when Lyne Taliaferro Barret and his Melrose Petroleum Oil Company drilled a well east of Nacogdoches that produced 10 barrels of oil per day.

-The Confederate Army veteran’s No. 1 Isaac C. Skillern well – drilled in an area known as Oil Springs – found the newly prized resource at a depth of 106 feet.
-Barret’s well yielded a modest ten barrels per day; limited access to markets soon led to his company’s failure.
-The field laid dormant for nearly two decades – until other exploration companies found oil nearby.
-The Nacogdoches field was the oldest producing field in Texas for many decades (some wells produced well into the 1950s).
-Learn more in First Lone Star Oil Discovery — and visit Nacogdoches, “the oldest town in Texas.”
+The Confederate Army veteran’s No. 1 Isaac C. Skillern well, drilled in an area already known as Oil Springs, found the newly prized resource at a depth of 106 feet.
+The well’s modest oil production and limited access to markets soon led to his company’s failure.
+The field laid dormant for nearly two decades — until other exploration companies found oil nearby.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
-Please become an AOGHS supporting member today.
+Please become an annual AOGHS supporting member today.
 Help us maintain this energy education website and expand historical research.
 For more information, contact email@example.com.
-Copyright © 2020 Bruce A. Wells.
+Copyright © 2021 Bruce A. Wells.
 All rights reserved.